 I am not a medical professional but, like you, I am a parent of a highly sensitive child.
-My sensory processing related research leads me to amazing resources that I absolutely must share with you.
+My sensory processing related research leads me to the amazing resources that I absolutely must share with you.

 Let me give you a picture.
 My oldest son is a typically developing child.
 He is a sensory seeker.
 Proprioception is the sixth sense (not like the movie).
 It tells us about movement and position based on sensory input and feedback.
 So, if there is a little imbalance or out of sync factor with the body's proprioceptors (found in muscles), then the person will experience proprioceptive dysfunction.
-There are many levels and aspects to proprioceptive dysfunction.
-My son experiences a hyposensitivity to movement, which means that his vestibular system is under responsive.
+There are many levels and aspects to this dysfunction.
+My son experiences a hyposensitivity to movement, which means that his vestibular system is under-responsive.

-To put a definition in every day terms, proprioception is the body's way of using muscles based on incoming information.
+To put a definition in everyday terms, proprioception is the body's way of using muscles based on incoming information.
 There are actually proprioceptors in our muscles and joints that help regulate (or not) this sense.
 A child who always reaches out to touch the wall or things in his surroundings is seeking regulation.
 Make sense?
 I know.
 It is a bit tough to get the mind around the concept.

 Think about it as body awareness.